State-funded school inspections and outcomes: management information

-Management information published monthly, and a one-off publication of inspections and outcomes from 2005 to 2015.
+Management information aggregated and published monthly, and publications of inspections and outcomes from 2005 to 2015 and 2015 to 2019.

 Schools management information: release schedule